iLynx26/dictionaries-iLynx26/examples/README.md

 </details>

 <!-- 536 -->
-## Example 3: Count Unique Values in List - Easy 😊 (Est. Time: 10 mins | Points: 10)
+## Example 3: Count Unique Values in List

 **Problem:** Given a list of integers, determine the number of unique values.